Chahnaz-Kbaisi/diet-habits-disease-us/README.md

 - - -
 ### Copyright

-American Dietary Trend & Disease Prevalence © 2021.
+American Lifestyle and Disease Prevalence © 2021.
 All Rights Reserved.